 The best AI coding assistant isn't necessarily the most capable one - it's the one you can afford to use regularly while meeting your project requirements.

-Claude Sonnet 4.5 remains the superior choice for most professional developers.
-The speed, accuracy, and workflow integration justify the premium pricing when shipping production code.
+Claude Sonnet 4.5 is still the better option for most professional developers.
+The speed, accuracy, and workflow integration justify the higher price when shipping production code.

-Kimi K2 offers compelling value for specific use cases: agentic workflows, research automation, and budget-conscious development.
-The 10x cost savings enable experimentation and high-volume processing that would be economically unfeasible with Claude.
+Kimi K2 is the smarter pick for specific use cases: agentic workflows, research automation, and budget-conscious development.
+The 10x cost savings let you run experiments and high-volume processing that would cost too much with Claude.

 Start with Claude if you can afford it.
 Switch to Kimi K2 when budget constraints hit.
 Use both when you need different capabilities for different tasks.